Activity note: Hotel check in from 3:00 p.m.

 Lunch: At the Indian Pueblo Cultural Center, order a plated meal from a limited menu, plus coffee, tea, water.

 Afternoon: The Indian Pueblo Cultural Center preserves and perpetuates Pueblo culture through tribally curated exhibits.
 The museum on the lower level showcases the history, culture and arts of the Pueblo people of New Mexico in two permanent exhibitions.
 Next, we'll ride to Petroglyph National Monument, one of the largest petroglyph sites in North America.
-Four to seven centuries ago, the Rio Grande's Pueblo people carved symbols and images into the boulders along the volcanic escarpment known as the West Mesa.
-Spanish settlers followed suit, and depictions of crosses and horses lay side-by-side with those of suns, spirals, birds, animals and hump-backed flute players representing sacred Hopi fertility deities.
+Four-to-seven centuries ago, the Rio Grande's Pueblo people carved symbols and images into the boulders along the volcanic escarpment known as the West Mesa.
+Later, Spanish and American settlers followed suit, and depictions of crosses and horses lie side-by-side with those of suns, spirals, birds, animals and figures of hump-backed flute players.

 Dinner: Plated meal from a local restaurant.

-Evening: Sometimes called the anthropology of astronomy, archaeoastronomy is the study of astronomical practices and related legends and lore including religious beliefs and world views in ancient cultures.
-The ancestral Pueblo people of northwestern New Mexico studied the heavens and incorporated celestial events into their lives a thousand years ago.
-Much as some have speculated about the uses of Stonehenge, the Puebloans had a comprehension of geometry in relation to solar and lunar cycles that helped them orient their constructions to record equinoxes and solstices.
+Evening: Our Study Guide will introduce us to the topic of archaeoastronomy.
+Sometimes called the anthropology of astronomy, archaeoastronomy is the study of astronomical practices and related legends and lore including religious beliefs and world views in ancient cultures.
+The Ancestral Pueblo people of northwestern New Mexico studied the heavens and incorporated celestial events into their lives a thousand years ago.
+These Puebloans had a comprehension of geometry in relation to solar and lunar cycles that helped them orient their constructions to record equinoxes and solstices.

 Activity note: Hiking up to 3 miles; paved, unpaved, sometimes uneven terrain, some elevation gains.
 Bring water bottle, sunscreen, hat, walking sticks if needed.